Trikke76/Zabbix-Book/docs/configuration/Dashboard.md

 ???+ info
     You will see that Zabbix is using the modal forms in the frontend on many places.
 The problem is that they are not movable.
 [This](https://github.com/gr8b/zabbix-module-uitwix/) module created by one of the Zabbix devs ```UI Twix``` will solve this problem for you.

+???+ Note
+    At time of writing there is no Dashboard import/export functionality in zabbix.
+So when upgrading dashboards need to be created for admin by hand.
+This should be fixed in 7 onces it comes out.
+If not feel free to track https://support.zabbix.com/browse/ZBXNEXT-5419